 Meta Description Generator

-While I don’t use Jarvis to write my content for me, I use it as a tool to guide me through the writing process.
+While I don’t use Jasper to write my content for me, I use it as a tool to guide me through the writing process.

 It can generate a meta description for you in seconds.

-This is an important job because the snippet or sentence that Google grabs from your web page will be seen by every person who searches for something related to what you wrote about on your site.
+This is an important job because the snippet or sentence that Google grabs from your web page will be seen by everyone searching for something related to what you wrote about on your site.

 It’s also one thing where having it done automatically saves me time and gets better results.

-Jarvis will create the Meta Title and Meta Description based on a few text fields that you enter when using the tool.
+Jasper will create the Meta Title and Meta Description based on a few text fields you enter using the tool.

 While the cost of Conversion.ai is hefty, it’s worth it.
 I use it to help with excerpts, meta descriptions, blog outlines, product descriptions, and more.